CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 * 1.3 Re-run the `shoulder-check-minters` command to check the minters
 ```
-python manage.py shoulder-check-minters | grep "Skipped" | wc -l
+python manage.py shoulder-check-minters
 ```

-## Create release tags
+## Prepare for software release
-Create a release tags for the deployment
+1. Create release tags for the deployment
 - pre-release tag: created on a commit with the latest code
-- release tag: created on a commit after the pre-release tag (for example with minor updates to a readme doc)
+- release tag: created on a newer commit after the pre-release tag with minor changes to documentation such as readme file or comments to code

+2. Create release note

 ## Communicate EZID service downtime to EZID users
 Communicate EZID service downtime to internal and external users.